Digital Arts & User Design

-This course will provide an overview and understanding of how website analysis works and how Google Analytics enables website managers to analyze traffic.
-Learn to assess website visitor traffic, including analyzing traffic sources, top landing pages, top exit pages, number of visits, and bounce rates.
-You will gain the knowledge of how to enhance website copy, navigation and design to improve your successful website conversions and how to test different website versions to attract and retain visitors.
-Most importantly, you will gain an understanding of what Web 2.0 means and how engaging content and features are transitioning the web from a one-way experience to more of a two-way relationship.
+An overview and understanding of how website analysis works and how Google Analytics enables website managers to analyze traffic.
+Learn to assess visitor traffic, including sources, top landing pages, top exit pages, number of visits, and bounce rates.
+Get knowledge of how to enhance website copy, navigation, and design to improve your successful website conversions, and how to test different website versions to attract and retain visitors.
+Explore what Web 2.0 means and how engaging content and features are transitioning the web from a one-way experience to a two-way relationship.

-This course will focus on collaboration in the design thinking process.
-Students will work in groups to brainstorm an interactive experience and to determine the look and feel of an interactive product(s).
-Group brainstorming, design principles, elements and features lists, and brand identity will be the outcomes of this class.
+Focuses on collaboration in the design thinking process.
+Work in groups to brainstorm an interactive experience and determine the look and feel of an interactive product(s).
+Group brainstorming, design principles, elements and features lists, and brand identity will be the outcomes.
 Students will take away the essentials of the design process.

 Savings will reflect when course fees are calculated after enrolling.

 The Center for the Digital Arts at Peekskill is an artist’s space and a friendly environment in which to work.
 The Center hosts five Apple post-production studios including two video labs, an animation studio, and facilities for other digital projects.
 The studio also offers large format printing, 3D MakerBot printers and 3D scanners for use by artists enrolled in this program.
 This package is for the professional or aspiring artist with competent computer skills who wants to continue to develop a portfolio and use the Center’s resources.
 Note: Interview with Technical Support Manager required; choose daily access fee or package fee.